 Developing a vision will greatly help you locate a mentor who is more suited to helping you achieve your mentoring goals.
 It also serves as the beginning for defining your mentoring goals and strategy.
 Bring it with you—along with anything else you discover in the interim—for your first meetings with your mentor.
 They will help you ask questions such as:

 - What opportunities are available to develop skills I would like to build?

-- What kind of training is available?
+- What kind of essay writing services available?